jpedro/jpedro.github.io/bash-dispatch.md

 ```

 It will try to find from declared functions with the prefix `cmd.` one that
 matches the arguments you pass.
+It starts with all the arguments and removes
+one by one until it finds a function that can be run.

+Poor man's dispatch or lazy solution?
+Both.

 It "supports" nested command by taking all the arguments and replacing any
 spaces with a dot `.` and see if there's a function available.